Sheldon Brown photo

 Modern bicycles use roller chain to connect the cranks to the rear wheel.
 Chain drives are among the most efficient means of power transmission known.

 Chain size is specified by pitch and width.
 The pitch is the distance between rollers (1/2" on all modern bicycle chain).
-The width is the internal width where the sprocket teeth fit in.
-Bicycle chain comes in two basic widths:
+The width is nominally the width where the sprocket teeth fit in.
+Bicycle chain comes in four basic widths:

 For more information on chains, see my article on Chain Maintenance.